SphereSRYN/SphereSRYN/README.md

 ### Hi there 👋
-We all are having joyful, thankful, shareful life.
-So let's be friends
+We all are having joyful, thankful, shareful life. let's be friends!